Rishi Sunak to become Britain's next prime minister

+His only rival, Penny Mordaunt, conceded and withdrew after failing to reach the nomination threshold of 100 Conservative lawmakers needed to stay in the race.

+“I can confirm that we have received one valid nomination, and Rishi Sunak is therefore elected as leader of the Conservative Party,” said party official Graham Brady.

-Sunak had been the strong favorite as the governing Conservative Party sought stability at a time of immense economic challenges and after months of chaos that consumed the past two leaders.
+Sunak had been the strong favorite as the governing Conservatives sought stability at a time of immense economic challenges and after months of chaos that consumed the past two leaders.

-Sunak's position strengthened after former leader Boris Johnson dropped out of the Conservative Party leadership contest.
-The party is choosing Britain's third prime minister this year following Liz Truss' resignation after a turbulent 45-day term.

-Sunak lost out to Truss in the last Conservative election, but his party and the country now appear eager for a safe pair of hands to tackle soaring energy and food prices and a looming recession.
+Sunak lost out to Truss in the last Conservative election, but his party now appears eager for a safe pair of hands to tackle soaring energy and food prices and a looming recession.
 The politician steered the economy through the coronavirus pandemic, winning praise for his financial support for laid-off workers and shuttered businesses.

-He has promised “integrity, professionalism and accountability” if he forms a government — a nod to the growing to desire for a leader who can tackle the country's problems.
+He promised “integrity, professionalism and accountability” if he formed a government — a veiled criticism of the scandal-tarred Johnson and the problem-plagued Truss.

-Earlier in the day, the 42-year-old was the only candidate with confirmed support from more than 100 lawmakers, the number needed to run in the election, with his backers claiming he has been endorsed by more than half the 357 Conservative lawmakers in Parliament.
-Mordaunt had hoped to reach the threshold by the time nominations closed — but she backed out.

-That means Sunak is now the Conservative Party leader and will be asked by King Charles III to form a government.
+Sunak will now be asked by King Charles III to form a government.
 He will become the prime minister in a handover of power from Truss later Monday or on Tuesday.

-Sunak, who was Treasury chief from 2020 until this summer, quit in July in protest at Johnson’s leadership.
+Sunak's victory is historic: He is the first British prime minister of South Asian heritage, the first Hindu to hold the post and the youngest for 200 years.

+His challenge is enormous as he tries to unite a demoralized and divided party that trails far behind the opposition in opinion polls, and seeks to shore up an economy reeling after Truss' brief, disastrous experiment in libertarian economics.

 Johnson spent the weekend trying to gain support from fellow Conservative lawmakers after flying back from a Caribbean vacation.
 Late Sunday he said he had amassed the backing of 102 colleagues.
 But he was far behind Sunak in support, and said he had concluded that “you can’t govern effectively unless you have a united party in Parliament.”